Llanelli & the Millennium Coastal ParkEpic Leisure & Legendary adventures

 Millennium Coastal Park

-At its heart of the Millennium Coastal Park is the Discovery Centre, the Flanagan’s café in the center brings a flavor of the Riviera to the Millennium Coastal Park.
+At its heart of the Millennium Coastal Park is the Discovery Centre, the Flanagan’s café in the centre brings a flavour of the Riviera to the Millennium Coastal Park.
 The cafés menu offer a range of light lunches, snacks and other drinks to cater for all visitor tastes and preferences.
 It’s an ideal place for park visitors to rest, relax and take in the wonderful views of Carmarthen Bay and the Gower Peninsula.
 There is an ice cream kiosk and adventure playground too, perfect to keep the little ones fully entertained.

 The WWT Llanelli Wetlands Centre is a treasure trove of wildlife activity: hand-feed the rarest goose in the world, spot kingfishers, water voles and dragonflies on a canoe safari and fly up the Viewing Tower for a breath-taking 360˚ panorama.